-Not offered in 2018.
-Higher Postgraduate Course, first semester.
-30 NQF credits at HEQSF level 9 Convener: Professor S Mancuso Course entry requirements: See Rules for LLM and MPhil Degrees.
+(Not offered in 2019) Higher postgraduate course, first semester.
+30 NQF credits at HEQSF level 9 Convener: TBC

 The course aims to provide law graduates, legal professionals and practitioners with the necessary knowledge about the way law functions in Africa.
 In particular, the course aims at illustrating the dynamics of the interaction among the different normative orders present in the African legal systems.
 The goal is to show how those dynamics are absolutely peculiar to the African legal systems to contribute to identify African Law as a separate legal family despite the different opinions on this issue.
-This course will cover Law in Africa; the African concept of law; methodology for studying African law; stratigraphic method; African indigenous law; characteristics and peculiarities: the institutions of African indigenous law: the political power: the religious layer; Islamic law and its relations with African indigenous law; other religious legal influences; Colonial law; the law of independence; the birth of the new African states; European pattern after the independence; African indigenous law and the independence; religious law and the independence comparison; short presentations; Law in Africa in the '90s; the fall of the socialist influence in Africa; the patterns imposed by the international financial institutions: aid, development and law in Africa; the resistance of African indigenous law; and Law in the 21st century; legal integration, economic development and the law.
+This course will cover: Law in Africa; the African concept of law; methodology for studying African law; stratigraphic method; African indigenous law; characteristics and peculiarities; the institutions of African indigenous law; the political power; the religious laye; Islamic law and its relations with African indigenous law; other religious legal influences; Colonial law; the law of independence; the birth of the new African states; European pattern after the independence; African indigenous law and the independence; religious law and the independence comparison; short presentations; Law in Africa in the '90s; the fall of the socialist influence in Africa; the resistance of African indigenous law; and Law in the 21st century: legal integration, economic development and the law.